 National Contemporary Art Award Conditions of Entry

-Please read carefully: We may revise these terms and conditions from time to time by updating this posting.
-The revised ‘Conditions of Entry’ will take effect once they are posted.
+Please read carefully: We may revise these terms and conditions from time to time by updating this page.
+The revised ‘Conditions of Entry’ will take effect once they are published here.

-2. Entry is open to all permanent New Zealand residents and citizens, except those listed in 8.2 below.
+2. Entry is open to all permanent New Zealand residents and citizens, except those listed in 8.2 and 8.3 below.